 Today, the approximately 80,000 people of Stolipinovo (according to the European Forum for Democracy and Solidarity) are social outcasts rejected by the Bulgarians living in Plovdiv.

 The residents in the ghetto of Stolipinovo have a Turkish background, speak Turkish and identify as Turks.
 They were traced to be present in Bulgaria long before Bulgaria became independent on October 5, 1908, and they claim to be the last heritage of the Ottoman Empire.
 The first wave of large-scale settlement of Gypsies in Bulgarian lands can be traced back approximately to the period of the 12th—14th century.

 Most of the population are Muslim, but diverse religious identities, including paganism, coexist within the community.

 The social structure is based on the family unit, with clearly defined gender roles and hierarchies according to levels of respect from the community and wealth.
 Cultural traditions are core values; events are celebrated in the open, usually on the streets, and are open to the community.

 Residents of the Gypsy ghetto of Stolipinovo are victims of discrimination, being seen as stereotypes not fitting in with the local Bulgarian lifestyle and culture.
 They live in squalid conditions, with social, housing and health problems at critically dangerous levels.

-Surrounded by hostility and in an atmosphere of generalised awakening of nationalist sentiments, Stolipinovo is a portrait of systematic discrimination in Europe in our century.
+Stolipinovo, being surrounded by hostility and an atmosphere of increasing nationalist sentiment, stands as a portrait of systematic discrimination in Europe in the 21st century.